 In Phase 4, you are expected to remain clean and sober as verified by negative toxicology tests.
+You are expected to attend and engage in all scheduled treatment and VIS support group appointments.
 You will also work to achieve your life skills and social support goals.
 Stability and maintenance of wellness are expected of participants in this phase.
 Continue to fill out monthly self-progress reports through this phase.
 To complete this phase, health, social, and chronic issues will have been addressed and stabilized or working towards stabilization.
 You will also demonstrate the ability to successfully self-manage your life, and you will not have any new citations, arrests, or warrants issued against you since entering the VIS.
 Phase 4 lasts a minimum of 3 months.